blastnet/blastnet.github.io/index.md

 **Distribution**

+Our ML resources are shared via github and Kaggle.
+Specifically, code is shared via github, while data and models are shared via Kaggle.

 To circumvent Kaggle storage constraints, we partition our data into a network of <100 GB subsets, with each subset containing  a separate simulation configuration.
 This partitioned data can then be uploaded as separate datasets on Kaggle.
 To download all cases via [Kaggle API](./tutorial.html), download [this bash script](./assets/bash/batch_download.sh).
 Summary of the data are avalable [here](./datasets.html)!

 Our network of datasets approach: